With Gareth Bale set for Los Angeles, how have other Brits fared in MLS?

 Wales talisman Gareth Bale is set to swap Real Madrid for Los Angeles FC as the latest British star to head to Major League Soccer, the PA news agency understands.

-Here, PA looks at other top Brits to take the US plunge.
+Here, we look at other top Brits to take the US plunge.

 David Beckham, LA Galaxy